RareSkills/blog/how-does-tornado-cash-work/how-does-tornado-cash-work.md

 Let’s try to solve this problem without worrying about privacy.

-The depositor creates two secret numbers, concatenates them, and puts the hash of it on chain when depositing the Eth (we will discuss later why we generated two secret numbers rather than one).
+The depositor creates two secret numbers, concatenates them, and puts the hash of it on chain when depositing the ETH (we will discuss later why we generated two secret numbers rather than one).
 When several people deposit, there are several public hashes sitting in a smart contract that we don’t know the preimage of.

 The withdrawer shows up, the withdrawer reveals the preimage (the two secret numbers) of one of the hashes and takes their deposit out.